ices-eg/wg_MGWG/state-space/Minutes.md

 Tim has had positive correspondence with Mark Maunder about presenting work at CAPAM in New Zealand.
 Vanessa will touch base with Anders and Casper about finalizing SAM fits.

+## 14 August 2019
+Attendees: Tim, Niels, Casper, Ernesto, Olav, Arni

+Tim has submitted an abstract for the CAPAM workshop on next generation assessment models in November.
+Casper has completed consistent set of SAM fits for all stocks and added some text in manuscript.
+Ernesto plans to have results repaired for A4A models before the September meeting in Seattle.
+Tim will work on paper and possible presentation in September prior to ICES MGWG meeting.